Review by Frank Plowright

 While everything provides solid entertainment, the weakest piece is what was originally available as Astonishing Spider-Man and Wolverine, with the pair sent back to prehistoric times.
 Adam Kubert makes the most of the visual possibilities, but the story is extended to fit the chapters, rather than the chapters allocated to the story.
 By contrast, the comedy kung-fu of Goodbye Chinatown is the iffiest proposition in principle, but works superbly, Aaron capturing the eccentricity of Chinese period fable movies perfectly.
 Aaron makes good use of what Wolverine does, which is a minimum requirement, but combines that with some inventive consideration of his past, and consistently good characterisation.
 You may not think comedy would suit Wolverine’s personality, but play him as the straight man amid the surrounding madness and he fits in fine.
 Don’t even like the idea?
 Well, it’s only one story out of seven.

-If preferred, the Wolverine solo material has already been collected over the first two hefty paperback collections of Wolverine by Jason Aaron: The Complete Collection.
+If preferred, the Wolverine solo material has already been collected over the third and fourth hefty paperback collections of Wolverine by Jason Aaron: The Complete Collection.
 Or the original trade paperback versions not already mentioned above are Wolverine’s Revenge and Back in Japan.